BrainCircuitsBehaviorLab/village/docs/source/installation.md

 ## Screen settings
 - `sudo raspi-config`
   - Go to **Display Options** and disable blanking.

+  Optional if you have a touch screen: IS THIS TRUE?
   - Go to **Advanced Options** and select X11 (instead of Wayland).

 ### If you are using one screen only: